michel-leonard/C-Quadratic-Sieve/README.md

 The software is intended as a generalist factorization solution.

-msieve's author claims that no software is faster than his between 40 and 50 digits :
+[msieve](https://github.com/radii/msieve)'s author claims that no software is faster than his between 40 and 50 digits :
-- msieve153.exe was downloaded from [sourceforge.net](https://sourceforge.net/u/jasonp_sf/profile/)
+- msieve153.exe was downloaded from [sourceforge.net](https://sourceforge.net/u/jasonp_sf/profile/) during development
-- general input tests between 0 and 50 digits ranked the software faster than the popular [msieve](https://github.com/radii/msieve)
+- the software was ranked faster than the popular msieve for general input under 50 digits

 ## Random